allegro/allegro.tech/_posts/2016-01-31-Managing-Frontend-in-the-microservices-architecture.md

 Below, we describe one page fragment, included in each page &mdash; the Header.

-#### Header
-Allegro Header is a service that returns complete HTML/JS/CSS application — so it can be easily included as an varnish ESI tag at the beginning of any company webapge.
+**Allegro Header** is a service that returns complete HTML/JS/CSS application — so it can be easily included as the varnish ESI tag at the beginning of any webpage.
 Under the hood it collects data from few other services like category service or cart service.
-It integrates search box and is responsible for top level messages (cookies policy warning, under maintenance banner).
+It integrates search box and it’s responsible for top level messages (cookies policy warning, under maintenance banner).

-#### What has gone wrong?
+### What has gone wrong?

 Each page fragment comes with its own set of frontend assets: CSS, JS scripts, fonts and images.
 At the page level, it sometimes leads to duplications and version conflicts.